 So let’s get started without any further delay!

 Before we go there, knowing the history of tennis strings can be quite interesting.
-If you are not interested, you can skip to the types of the strings section.
+If you are not interested, you can skip to the types of strings section.

 History of Tennis Strings